 The performance of each individual Executive Board member is evaluated annually by the Supervisory Board for the annual performance-based remuneration.
 In this context, the Supervisory Board also reviews the individual member's overall performance as part of the Executive Board.
 However, no external performance evaluation is done for the Executive Board.

-It is not customary to conduct annual reviews of the Supervisory Board's efficiency.
+The efficiency of the Supervisory Board is reviewed regularly, but not annually.
 Each Supervisory Board member can give feedback to the Chairman, the Deputy Chairman or the Supervisory Board as a whole as and when appropriate or required.